The Strengths Philosophy

 Building Strengths-Based Teams and Organizations

 Many of the benefits of the strengths approach for individuals are also true for teams and organizations.
 When teams and organizations prioritize talent identification, talent deployment, and strengths development, increases in engagement, team morale, and productivity quickly follow.
-One of the noteworthy and liberating findings from Gallup’s research with teams is that nearly all high performing teams consist of members with complimentary gifts working in alignment with each person’s strengths and weaknesses.
-Each member is a “super star” in their own way, with leaders and managers coordinating members’ gifts rather than requiring everyone (including themselves) to be great at everything.
+One of the noteworthy and liberating findings from Gallup’s research with teams is that nearly all high performing teams consist of members with complementary gifts working in alignment with each person’s strengths and weaknesses.
+Each member is a “superstar” in their own way, with leaders and managers coordinating members’ gifts rather than requiring everyone (including themselves) to be great at everything.